Shopify/polaris/.changeset/few-ladybugs-stare.md

 '@shopify/polaris': minor
 ---

-Updated the Filters component to automatically render all filters if three or less are provided
+Updated the Filters component to automatically render all filters if only one filter is not pinned by default.